 As in Greece, Roman slaves and criminals were tattooed in order to control them better and find it easy to escape.
 Interestingly, in the early Roman Empire, for example, exported to Asia slaves were labelled with the term ‘tax paid’, as goods.
 Their bodies were also covered with the initials of the patron and all information according to the will of the master.
 Often a slave also had a tattoo on his forehead: “Stop me, I am running away”.
 It was extremely disgraceful, but it must be remembered that the life of a slave had the same value as the object.

 How were tattoos removed in antiquity?

-Like today, some Greeks and Romans wanted to get rid of their tattoos within some time.
+Like today, some Greeks and Romans wanted to get rid of their tattoos for some time.
 As it turns out, even a large business has been formed in removing from the body.
 Aetius gives two ways to take off the ink from the skin.
-The first involves the use of lime, gypsum and sodium carbonate when the second pepper, honey and rue.
+The first involves the use of lime, gypsum and sodium carbonate while the second pepper, honey and rue.
 According to the recipe, the tattoo should be cleaned with nitrate, smeared with terebinth resin and applied bandage for five days.
-On the sixth day, the tattoo should be punctured with a pin and the spilled blood should be rubbed with the sponge.
+On the sixth day, the tattoo should be punctured with a pin and the spilt blood should be rubbed with a sponge.
 At the same time sprinkle some salt and continue with the rest of the tattoo.
-After completing the puncturing process, bandaged with a linen dressing for five days and apply a feather of a mixture of the mentioned lime, gypsum and sodium carbonate or pepper, honey and rue wound.
+After completing the puncturing process, bandage with linen dressing for five days and apply a feather of a mixture of the mentioned lime, gypsum and sodium carbonate or pepper, honey and rue wound.
 The tattoo will disappear in 20 days without a large ulcer and without scarring.
-Other Greek or Roman medics, in turn, used a mixture of pigeon’s feces and vinegar, which was applied to the wound for a long time.
+Other Greek or Roman medics, in turn, used a mixture of pigeon’s faeces and vinegar, which was applied to the wound for a long time.